fearless-dhbw/scientific-programming/README.md

 __images_dataset__: Dataset used for our model training

 ## Technologies used in this project:
-Python
+- Python
-Numpy and OpenCV for data cleaning
+- Numpy and OpenCV for data cleaning
-Matplotlib & Seaborn for data visualization
+- Matplotlib & Seaborn for data visualization
-Sklearn for model building
+- Sklearn for model building
-Jupyter notebook, visual studio code and pycharm as IDE Python flask for http server
+- Jupyter notebook, visual studio code and pycharm as IDE
+- Python flask for http server (buggy)
+- Vite, React, HTML, TailwindCSS and Nextjs for Frontend

-## Requirements
+## Must-have Requirements

 PyWavelets
 opencv-python